Anjana's Grey Hair Transformation

 Anjana’s SparklingSilvers Story

 I had light brown hair in my childhood.
-However, after puberty, at about 12-13 years old, I started noticing changes in the texture and colour of my hair.
-First, it started becoming a bit coarser, and its colour changed to a darker brown shade.
-Also, soon, I could see some silver strands starting popping up.
+However, after puberty, at the age of 12-13, I started noticing changes in the texture and colour of my hair.
+Its colour changed to a darker brown shade.
+Also, soon, I could see some silver strands starting to pop up.
 Since then, I have never liked my hair as it made me feel inferior.
 But now, I hold a healthy and lovely relationship with my silvers.

 Anjana gray hair india www.sparklingsilvers.com